 What Makes It Difficult?

 Passing through diverse landscapes, you will witness the close-up views of Dhaulagiri, Tukuche Peak, and other towering peaks.
 The trek also takes you through traditional villages where you can experience local culture and hospitality.
-The remote nature of the trek only makes it perfect for the experienced trekkers.
+The remote nature of the trek only makes it perfect for experienced trekkers.
 To complete it, you must be well-prepared and self-sufficient, as there are limited facilities and few other trekkers along the route.

 What Makes It Difficult?